PostHog/posthog-cloud/README.md

 ## Additional docs
-Some features particular to this repo are documented bellow.
+Some features particular to this repo are documented below.
 - [Billing](docs/Billing.md)

 ## Questions?